-It’s coming up soon!
-April 17 is is the thirteenth anniversary of the annual road/gravel race, the “Hell of the North.”
+It’s baaaaack.
+October 23 is the day for the autumn version of the “Hell of the North.”
 The event is a 90 km race that starts in Ballantrae, Ontario and follows some of the toughest dirt and off-road sections in the greater Toronto area.
 There’s also the “Heck of the North” which is a slightly more civilized race at 70 km, and contains much of the same route, but without any of the nasty off-road sections.
 The Hell of the North deservedly earns its name not only from the gravel roads, but the infamous “trench” which is a 10 km section through a grimy, muddy “path” which often decides the race.

 Ed Veal, the organize of the race, had some tips for you if this is your first time doing the Hell of the North race.
 For the Heck of the North race, you’re fine with your regular road bike.